Lewis leads UL Monroe against SFA after 22-point game - WTOP News

 Huntsville, Texas; Sunday, 3 p.m.
 EST

-BOTTOM LINE: UL Monroe visits SFA after Krystian Lewis scored 22 points in UL Monroe’s 66-52 win against the Mississippi Valley State Delta Devils.
+BOTTOM LINE: UL Monroe visits SFA after Krystian Lewis scored 22 points in UL Monroe’s 66-52 win over the Mississippi Valley State Delta Devils.

-The Lumberjacks have gone 4-0 at home.
+The Lumberjacks are 4-0 on their home court.
 SFA ranks fifth in the Southland with 23.5 defensive rebounds per game led by Keon Thompson averaging 4.8.

 The Warhawks are 0-4 on the road.
-UL Monroe is 0-1 in games decided by less than 4 points.
+UL Monroe is 1-5 against opponents with a winning record.

-SFA scores 78.1 points per game, 0.2 fewer points than the 78.3 UL Monroe gives up.
-UL Monroe has shot at a 42.9% clip from the field this season, 1.3 percentage points higher than the 41.6% shooting opponents of SFA have averaged.
+SFA is shooting 44.6% from the field this season, 1.0 percentage point lower than the 45.6% UL Monroe allows to opponents.
+UL Monroe averages 7.5 made 3-pointers per game this season, 2.7 more made shots on average than the 4.8 per game SFA gives up.

 TOP PERFORMERS: Thompson is shooting 45.3% and averaging 17.5 points for the Lumberjacks.
-Narit Chotikavanic is averaging 3.4 made 3-pointers.
+Narit Chotikavanic is averaging 12.6 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.